 - You can use Cloth or Leather armor, but leather will have the right stats and there’s a bonus at level 50 if all your armor is leather.

-- Heirloom gear is nice and will take enchants that can be applied to level 1 items.
-Check your guild vendor for pieces if you have a character with appropriate guild rep and a higher level guild.
+- Heirloom gear is very nice and will take enchants that can be applied to level 1 items.
+Check your guild vendor or Heirloom vendor, in Ironforge or Undercity, for pieces.
 You’ll need a bit of gold to get them.

 - Agility is #1 for Wind and Brew